What Size Crate for a German Shepherd? Ideal Dimensions for Puppies & Adults

-German Shepherds are large dogs that will require a sturdy, comfortably-sized crate.
+German Shepherds are big dogs that will require a sturdy, comfortably-sized crate.
 Because these dogs can vary in size from medium to large, you’ll have to find the right size for your dog.
 When purchasing a puppy, you can get a pretty good estimate of their adult size by looking at the parents.

 Smaller German Shepherds could require no more than a 36-inch crate while some of the larger German Shepherds will need a 48-inch crate.
 Once you find a puppy, you can purchase a crate that fits their estimated adult size and use a divider as they grow.

-- West German Shepherd vs East German Shepherd: What’s the Difference? (with Pictures)
+- West German Shepherd vs East German Shepherd: What’s the Difference?
+(With Pictures)

-- Straight vs. Sloped-Back German Shepherds: What’s the Difference? (with Pictures)
+- Straight vs. Sloped-Back German Shepherds: What’s the Difference?
+(With Pictures)